mainmatter/playbook/src/development-process/README.md

-That said, we do support a project manager role that is more oriented towards acting as a communication coach that supports the team by moderating meetings, introducing workshop techniques etc. We don't think _"project manager"_ is a fitting term for such a role though.
+That said, we do support a project manager role that is more oriented towards acting as a communication coach that supports the team by moderating meetings, introducing workshop techniques, etc. We don't think _"project manager"_ is a fitting term for such a role though.

 Instead of bringing in project managers, we recommend that for any given iteration one of the team members will take on the role of _"Iteration Lead"_ .
 That person is responsible for planning the iteration and ensuring smooth execution.
-It is conceptualised as a rotating role so that every team member will assume it every once in a while (unless they opt out of the rotation).
+It is conceptualized as a rotating role so that every team member will assume it every once in a while (unless they opt out of the rotation).

 ![Rotating Iteration Lead role](../../assets/rotating-itteration-lead-role.svg "The iteration lead role rotates to a different project team member with every iteration")

-Making the iteration lead a rotating role ensures that all team members realise the perspectives of all project stakeholders instead of getting stuck in their own which leads to mutual trust and alignment of all stakeholders.
+Making the iteration lead a rotating role ensures that all team members realize the perspectives of all project stakeholders instead of getting stuck on their own which leads to mutual trust and alignment of all stakeholders.
 It also gives everyone on the project team the notion of ownership, responsibility and empowerment contrary to the feeling of being mere executors of someone else's